alphalemon/alphalemon-docs/themes-configuration-in-detail.rst

 The template service
 ~~~~~~~~~~~~~~~~~~~~

-The template service defines an AlTemplate object which class has already been declared in the ThemeEngine
+The template service defines an **AlTemplate** object which class has already been
-services configuration and identified as **%alpha_lemon_theme_engine.template.class%**.
+declared in the ThemeEngine services configuration and is identified as
+**%alpha_lemon_theme_engine.template.class%**.

 .. code-block:: xml